sikelos13/reactive-thesis/README.md

 ## How We built the Scripting/Parsing Tool.

-We worked on plain javascript ,gulp.js and node.js .
-For the parsing we use jscodeshift in order to develope the codemods of our choice.
+We worked on plain javascript ,gulp.js and node.js .For handling terminal option we use commander.js and for the parsing we use jscodeshift in which we wrap codemods with flow parser.
 We use babel presets and babel cli in order to execute terminal commands within our js files.
-Also commnader.js used for better cli usage.
+Also commander.js used for better cli usage.

 ## License